Reviewing Urban One (UONE) & Its Peers

-Urban One (NASDAQ: UONE) is one of 21 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it weigh in compared to its competitors?
-We will compare Urban One to related businesses based on the strength of its valuation, dividends, earnings, institutional ownership, risk, profitability and analyst recommendations.
+Urban One (NASDAQ: UONE) is one of 21 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it weigh in compared to its peers?
+We will compare Urban One to related businesses based on the strength of its earnings, risk, profitability, institutional ownership, dividends, analyst recommendations and valuation.

-Urban One has a beta of 0.67, suggesting that its share price is 33% less volatile than the S&P 500.
-Comparatively, Urban One’s competitors have a beta of 1.12, suggesting that their average share price is 12% more volatile than the S&P 500.

 1.2% of Urban One shares are owned by institutional investors.
 Comparatively, 32.8% of shares of all “Radio broadcasting stations” companies are owned by institutional investors.
 31.3% of Urban One shares are owned by company insiders.
 Comparatively, 27.5% of shares of all “Radio broadcasting stations” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

+Urban One has a beta of 0.67, indicating that its share price is 33% less volatile than the S&P 500.
+Comparatively, Urban One’s peers have a beta of 1.12, indicating that their average share price is 12% more volatile than the S&P 500.

-This is a summary of current ratings and target prices for Urban One and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Urban One and its peers, as reported by MarketBeat.com.

 |Sell Ratings